Ice fishing: Shelters

 Longer fishing expeditions can be mounted with simple structures.
-Larger, heated structures can make multiple day fishing trips possible.
-A structure with various local names, but often called an ice shanty, ice shack, fish house, shack, icehouse, bobhouse, or ice hut, is sometimes used.
-These are dragged or towed onto the lake using a vehicle such as a snowmobile, ATV or truck.
+Larger, heated structures can make multiple day fishing trips possible, sometimes even overnight.
+A structure with various local names, but often called an ice shanty, ice shack, fish house, shack, icehouse, bobhouse, portable shelter, or ice hut, is sometimes used.
+These are dragged by foot or towed onto the lake using a vehicle such as a snowmobile, ATV or truck.
 The two most commonly used types are portable and permanent.
 The portable houses are often made of a heavy material that is usually watertight.
 The two most common types of portable houses are those with a shelter that flips behind the user when not needed, or pop up shelters with a door as the only way out.
 The permanent shelters are made of wood or metal and usually have wheels for easy transport.
 They can be as basic as a bunk heater and holes or have satellite television, bathrooms, stoves, full-size beds and may appear to be more like a mobile home than a fishing house.

 In North America, ice fishing is often a social activity.
-Some resorts have fish houses that are rented out by the day; often, shuttle service by Snow Track or other vehicles modified to drive on ice is provided.
+Some resorts have shanties that are rented out by the day; often, shuttle service by Snow Track or other vehicles modified to drive on ice is provided.
 In North America, portable houses appear to create a city at locations where fishing is done.